 How Much Does It Cost to Build an AI MVP in 2026?
 (By Approach)

-What does it cost to build an AI MVP in 2026?
-Real ranges by approach — no-code, freelancer, studio, in-house — plus the hidden costs nobody quotes you.
+How much does it cost to build an AI MVP in 2026?
+Real ranges by approach — no-code ($50/mo), freelancer, studio (from ~$8k), in-house ($80k+) — plus hidden costs.

 AI MVPCostPricingNo-CodeFreelancersStudioBudget